UniversalScheduleStandard/UniversalScheduleStandard/README.md

 | dayOff   | 'holiday', 'dayOff'                        |
 | event    | 'fitting', 'rehearsal', 'travel', 'custom' |

-Adherance to the set of above types is extremely important as the addition of values outside of this list could adversely affect both the day strips as well as the day out of days.
+Adherence to the set of above types is extremely important as the addition of values outside of this list could adversely affect both the day strips as well as the day out of days.

 The `name` of the event can be any string and is optional, used primarily for 'custom' events.